Fersanxh/Complementary-QM/README.md

-# Complementary-simulations-QM
+# Complementary-simulations-and-grafics-QM
-In this repository you can find simluations and numeric solutions for some excercises from the textbook.
+In this repository you can find simluations, grafics and numeric solutions for some excercises from the textbook.